LILOBONdev/MailCutter/README.md

 > [!TIP]
 > Create a folder `accs.txt` and place the mail combo there, if the program detects a space or an incorrect combo format, an error will follow

-Visit our Discord server: https://discord.gg/MYTfWnQmkE Buy the premium version for $3 on our Discord server
+Visit our Discord server: https://discord.gg/MYTfWnQmkE <br>
+Buy the premium version for $3 on our Discord server

 ![Folder](/assets/FolderScreen.png)